petergridge/Irrigation-V5/readme_new.md

 - When the zone is disabled the zone will stop.
 - When the water source (well) sensor is no longer active.
 - The rain sensor will stop a currently running program, [advanced options](#advanced-options) support running completion.

+### Can I pause a program?
+You can pause and resume a program from the custom card or programaticaly.
+When paused the running zone will be turned off and the remaing program suspended until the program is resumed.

+There is an example of automating the pause feature [here](#.\pause.md)

 ### Why don't changes in the rain sensor and adjustment impact running zones
 - Some users have soil sensors to determine the adjustment.
 If this sensor modified the operation of the zone it would impact the watering time adversely.